 This question has two answers, depending on the type of rice.
 Consumption of refined white rice has been linked to increased risk for diabetes, while consumption of brown rice, a whole grain, has been linked to decreased risk .

 |Types of Whole Grain Rice||Types of Refined Rice|

 Refined or white rice is what is most likely in restaurants if they do not specify.
 Bean and rice burritos, fried and steamed rice, rice pilaf, and other rice dishes are all usually made with white rice.

-How can the type of rice make such a big difference in its health effects?
+How can the type of rice make such a big difference in its health effects for prediabetes?
 Brown rice is a whole grain, which means it contains its natural germ and bran.
 These are nutrient-rich components.